czue/pegasus-docs/deployment/production-checklist.md

 See [the configuration page](/configuration.md) for a larger list of options, including social login, sign up flow changes, analytics, logging, and so on.

+## Double-check your language settings

+Make sure your [internationalization settings](./internationalization.md) are correct, and you don't have any extra languages in `settings.LANGUAGES` that you don't currently support.
+This is especially important if you are using Wagtail, as links to pages in unsupported languages may error or return the wrong results.

 ## Consider switching to `psycopg2` source distribution

 For ease of development, Pegasus ships with the `psycopg2-binary` package which is used for connecting